fstrozzi/bioruby-grid/README.md

     -o, --output OUTPUT              Output folder
     -r, --copy-to LOCATION           Copy the output once a job is terminated -e, --erease-output              Delete job output data when completed (useful to delete output temporary files on a computing node)
-    -d, --dry                        Dry run.
+    -a, --params PARAM1,PARAM2...
+List of parameters to use for sampling -d, --dry                        Dry run.
 Just write the job scripts without sending them in queue (for debugging or testing)
     -t, --test                       Start the mapping only with the first group of reads (e.g. for testing parameters) -i, --input INPUT1,INPUT2...
 Location where to find input files (accepts wildcards).
 You can specify more than one input location, just provide a comma separated list